Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Formal Setup and Goal

 Finally, we emphasize that all BTL models with a bounded condition number,

-automatically satisfy both \cref{Pijbounded,assm: Bounded Principal Ratio} (with $h = \delta^{-1}$).\footnote{We refer readers to \cref{Proof of Prop: BTL Model and Reversibility} for an explicit expression for the stationary distribution in BTL models.} Furthermore, if the underlying graph $\G$ exhibits significant edge expansion in the canonical sense, i.e., $\tilde{\phi}(\G) \geq \tilde{\epsilon} d$ for some constant $\tilde{\epsilon} > 0$, and adheres to \cref{assm: Almost Regular Graph}, then all four assumptions are simultaneously satisfied for all BTL models with bounded condition number.
-For general pairwise comparison models, we will present several classes of graphs in \cref{sec: Graphs with Bounded Principal Ratio}, e.g., complete graphs, dense regular graphs, and Erd\H{o}s-R\'enyi random graphs, where any pairwise comparison model satisfying \cref{Pijbounded} will also satisfy \cref{assm:Large Expansion of DTM,assm: Almost Regular Graph,assm: Bounded Principal Ratio} (with high probability, where appropriate).
+automatically satisfy both \cref{Pijbounded,assm: Bounded Principal Ratio} (with $h = \delta^{-1}$).\footnote{We refer readers to \cref{Proof of Prop: BTL Model and Reversibility} for an explicit expression for the stationary distribution in BTL models.} Furthermore, if the underlying graph $\G$ exhibits significant edge expansion in the canonical sense, i.e., $\tilde{\phi}(\G) \geq \tilde{\epsilon} d$ for some constant $\tilde{\epsilon} > 0$, then \cref{assm:Large Expansion of DTM} is satisfied with $\xi = O(1)$ for all BTL models with bounded condition number.
+For general pairwise comparison models, we will present several classes of graphs in \cref{sec: Graphs with Bounded Principal Ratio}, e.g., complete graphs, dense regular graphs, and Erd\H{o}s-R\'enyi random graphs, where any pairwise comparison model satisfying \cref{Pijbounded} will also satisfy \cref{assm:Large Expansion of DTM,assm: Bounded Principal Ratio} with constant $h$ and $\xi$ (with high probability, where appropriate).